devsafix/l2-typescript-assignment/README.md

-# I'm learning TypeScript right now and writing down some of the things that confused me at first but now kinda make sense.
-This blog is about:
+# I'm learning TypeScript.
+I write a simple about:

 1. What are the differences between **Interfaces** and **Types** in TypeScript?
 2. How TypeScript helps in writing better code and keeping projects clean and easy to manage.